ujuadimora-dev/simple_payroll/README.md

 * If The User yes, The program for calculating Net Pay will load gain and run

+## features in these section:
+* Allow use to reenter filed when wrong data is being enterd
+* Validate Data( Rate and hour worked)
+* The system will automatically print out The PayCheck information of the Worker.

-# Data Modal and Deign
+# Data Modal and Design

 ## Flowchart: That is the first step.
 This help  to know the direction am going.
 ![Flowchart](doc/flowcharr.PNG)